Top quark: History

 In 1973, Makoto Kobayashi and Toshihide Maskawa predicted the existence of a third generation of quarks to explain observed CP violations in kaon decay.
-The names top and bottom were introduced by Haim Harari in 1975, to match the names of the first generation of quarks (up and down) reflecting the fact that the two were the "up" and "down" component of a weak isospin doublet.
+They did not propose names, and many physicists started to call the particles truth and beauty quarks.
+The names top and bottom, which became the accepted terms, were introduced by Haim Harari in 1975 to match the names of the first generation of quarks (up and down), reflecting the fact that the two were the "up" and "down" component of a weak isospin doublet.

 The proposal of Kobayashi and Maskawa heavily relied on the GIM mechanism put forward by Sheldon Glashow, John Iliopoulos and Luciano Maiani, which predicted the existence of the then still unobserved charm quark.
 (Direct evidence for the existence of quarks, including the other second generation quark, the strange quark, was obtained in 1968; strange particles were discovered back in 1947.)
 When in November 1974 teams at Brookhaven National Laboratory (BNL) and the Stanford Linear Accelerator Center (SLAC) simultaneously announced the discovery of the J/ψ meson, it was soon after identified as a bound state of the missing charm quark with its antiquark.
 This discovery allowed the GIM mechanism to become part of the Standard Model.
 With the acceptance of the GIM mechanism, Kobayashi and Maskawa's prediction also gained in credibility.
 Their case was further strengthened by the discovery of the tau by Martin Lewis Perl's team at SLAC between 1974 and 1978.
 The tau announced a third generation of leptons, breaking the new symmetry between leptons and quarks introduced by the GIM mechanism.
 Restoration of the symmetry implied the existence of a fifth and sixth quark.

 It was in fact not long until a fifth quark, the bottom, was discovered by the E288 experiment team, led by Leon Lederman at Fermilab in 1977.
 This strongly suggested that there must also be a sixth quark, the top, to complete the pair.
 It was known that this quark would be heavier than the bottom, requiring more energy to create in particle collisions, but the general expectation was that the sixth quark would soon be found.
 However, it took another 18 years before the existence of the top was confirmed.